-Self-love means knowing who you are and loving yourself anyways because love is unconditional.Love is unconditional: Self-love means knowing who you are as a whole and loving yourself anyways.
+Self-love means knowing who you are and loving yourself anyway because love is unconditional.Love is unconditional: Self-love means knowing who you are as a whole and loving yourself anyway.
 Click To Tweet

 It’s about being honest with yourself and giving yourself your own pep-talks and being good to yourself at the same time.